yonitjio/n2-doc/content/60-tutorials/60-ai-chat/_index.md

 - Complete the [Simple Workflow](../20-simple) tutorial.

-  Please refer to the [Simple Workflow](../20-simple) tutorial on how to create a simple workflow, this tutorial uses the steps explained there.
+  Please refer to the [Simple Workflow](../20-simple) tutorial to understand the basics for creating N2 workflow.

 - This tutorial uses [LM Studio](https://lmstudio.ai/) for the AI backend